Academic Integrity and Classroom Conduct

 Students who wish to enroll in a course without the prerequisite(s) must obtain a Prerequisite Override form prior to registering for the course.
 The form must be signed by the chairperson of the department through which the course is offered and, in some cases, the instructor of the course.
 Students seeking an override of professional education prerequisites for courses taught through the College of Education and Allied Studies must complete a Request for a Student to Take an Upper Level Professional Education Course Without Formal Program Admission form and obtain all required signatures.

 Preregistration is held for returning, degree-seeking undergraduate, graduate and joint admission students in November for the spring semester and in April for the fall semester.
-During the advising period held two weeks prior to registration, a student meets with his/her adviser to review the student’s progress toward meeting core curriculum requirements and specific degree requirements.
-A class schedule is developed, and the student’s registration form is signed by the adviser.
-In the case of double majors, the form must be signed by both advisers.
+During the advising period held two weeks prior to registration, students are required to meet with their advisors to review their progress toward meeting core curriculum requirements and specific degree requirements, as well as to review course selections for the coming semester.
+Once a student has met with his/her advisor, the advisor electronically permits registration for the student.

 Prior to each registration period, course listings, specific registration dates and registration instructions as well as up-to-date information concerning course openings and prerequisites are online through InfoBear under QuickLinks at the Bridgewater State University website www.bridgew.edu/infobear.